 3. The Mindful Tourist

-The four-day course is almost completely immersive.
-There will be some instruction and note-taking.
+During the in-person learning training, there will be some instruction and note-taking.
 Electronic devices are discouraged.
 Students will be required to give a presentation comparing the forest setting of their own country with what they experience during the course.

 4. Kripalu Center for Yoga & Health